pavanio/HFC/docs/Platform Overview.md

 		Ex: Governmental Organization (GHMC, Meity, Nasscom Foundation)

-	- Member
-		Members can signup to either join a particular chapter or a centre to contribute their coding time or even mentor a whole team of contributors.
-		- Contributor (With a different level of expertise, entry-level, intermediate, expert)
-		- Mentor (Intermediate, Expert)

 	- HFC Centre
 		Centre a physically fixed group of contributors who are actively contributing full-time on behalf of their institution
-		Ex: JNTU HFC Center, GRIET Center
+		Ex: JNTU HFC Center, GRIET HFC Center

 	- HFC Chapter
 		The chapter is a loosely coupled group of contributors who are involved only part-time
 		Ex: City Chapters (Hyderabad Chapter)

+	- Member
+		Members can signup to either join a particular chapter or a centre to contribute their coding time or even mentor a whole team of contributors.
+		- Contributor (With a different level of expertise, entry-level, intermediate, expert)
+		- Mentor (Intermediate, Expert)

 	- Problem Statement(s)
 		This is a list of problem statement(s) shared with HFC Core team.
 And HFC Core team will add these problem statements to the platform